 The above analysis considers two main scenarios – either the NF is clearly subject to an attack, or the NF is merely suspected to be subject to an attack.
 If the NF is clearly subject to an attack, it needs to be shut down.
 If the NF is only suspected to be subject to an attack, it only needs to be isolated, i.e. prevented from contacting other entities in the SBA.

 For isolation of an NF, this solution proposes to remove the NF profile of the suspected NF at the NRF (deregister the NF), and to also configure local authorization at the NRF to not allow requests from the suspected NF.
 As explained above, if the network is configured to use a short access token lifetime and the NF consumers have subscribed to profile updates, this will prevent service interactions between the suspected NF and other NFs.
 This holds in both direct and indirect communication scenarios.
 The solution requires the usage of an NRF, i.e. it does not apply to Deployment Model A without NRF.
 If the deployment uses local authorization at the SCP, policy enforcement can also be done at the SCP.
-Otherwise, isolation at lower layers using O&M configuration can be used to isolate the NF from the SCP.
+Otherwise, isolation at lower layers using OAM configuration can be used to isolate the NF from the SCP.

 7.12.3 Evaluation

-This solution describes how Key Issue #2 "Security mechanisms for policy enforcement at the 5G SBA" can be addressed using existing procedures: NRF configuration and short access token lifeime.
+This solution describes how Key Issue #2 "Security mechanisms for policy enforcement at the 5G SBA" can be addressed using existing procedures: NRF configuration and short access token lifetime.
 The solution assumes that there is no 5GC NF impact.
 The solution requires the usage of an NRF and that a short access token lifetime is configured in the deployment.

-The existing mechanisms in 33.501 described in the solution do not consider whether the NF is compromised or under attack.
+The existing mechanisms in TS 33.501 [4] described in the solution do not consider whether the NF is compromised or under attack.

 The solution is inline with NOTE 1 in the security requirements of Key Issue #2 (clause 6.2.3) which states that the policy decision point is outside of 3GPP scope.

+7.13 Solution #13: Security event data record format

+7.13.1 Introduction

+The solution addresses the requirement of key issue#1 to facilitate collection of data potentially relevant for security evaluation and monitoring.

+7.13.2 Solution Details

+Table 13.2-1 Security Event Data Record Format indicates the content and format of security event data records.
+A security event is an indication of a change in status of one or more monitored security incidents listed in clause 8.1.
+A threshold can be applied to the type and level of change as indicated by an operator-configured policy.
+A security event log record captures the data associated with the change in status of one or more monitored security incidents listed in clause 8.1, conclusion for Key Issue #1: Data exposure for security evaluation and monitoring.

+Refer to 23.501Annex E.1 [17] for methods employed for communicating data records between Network Functions.

+Table 13.2-1 Security Event Data Record Format